csirianni/movie-recommender/backend/README.md

 # Backend

-Cedric Sirianni

 ## About

-This is the backend for the CS32 Movie Recommender project.
-It serves movie recommendations using the REST API architecture.
+The backend serves movie recommendations using the REST API architecture.
 There are two available endpoints:

 1. `/recommendations` : This endpoint provides a list of ten movie recommendations given three examples provided via a POST request.
 2. `/title_to_ids`: This endpoint provides a dictionary containing the title and id of each movie in the dataset.